 Whether you make your dog’s dinner from scratch or you just want to spoil her with an unusual treat from time to time, it pays to learn about some of the best vegetables for dogs.

 Most people tend to spend a lot of time thinking about the best meat proteins for their dog (and rightly so), but dogs are omnivores who benefit from a varied diet that includes several different kinds of foods – including vegetables.

 But you have to be careful when picking vegetables for your pooch, as some are poisonous or otherwise unsuitable for canines.
 Avoid these types of problems by sticking to the nine vegetables detailed below.
 Each one is not only safe, but nutritious too.

 The nine vegetables below are all great options for your pet.
 Try a few as occasional treats for your dog and let us know what your pooch thinks!

 Carrots are awesome vegetables for dogs.
-They’re incorporated into a number of commercial dog foods, and they are easy to add to your dog’s home-cooked food too.
+They’re incorporated into a number of commercial dog foods, and they are easy to add to your dog’s home-cooked food too for a balanced diet.

 Carrots are full of Vitamin A (like with other vegetables, the Vitamin A is provided in the form of Beta Carotene, so you don’t have to worry about Vitamin A toxicity) and they also provide a pretty good helping of Vitamin K and fiber.

-I like to use carrots as low-calorie treats for my pup.
+I like to use raw carrots as low-calorie treats for my pup.
 I go to the farmer’s market, grab the biggest carrot I can find, wash it, cut off the stalk end, peel off anything gross, and give it to my 90-pound Rottie.
 She’ll then chew on it for hours before getting bored and hiding it somewhere (I throw the carrot carcass away after a single “use”).
 You can also use baby carrots as healthy treats when your pup is on a diet.